mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ## `login`

-Should be used after you install zcli. yYou usually need to log in only once per device.
+Should be used after you install zcli. you usually need to log in only once per device.

 ### Flags